-Students review the text and use the Forming EBC Tool to make any claim and support it with evidence.
+Students independently read the rest of the poem and use the Forming EBC Tool to develop an evidence-based claim.
 This activity overlaps with the first activity of Part 4 and can be given as homework or done at the beginning of the next class.